DevDungeon/WebGenome/README.md

 ## Overview

-A breadth first web crawler that stores HTTP headers in a MongoDB database with a web front end all written in Go. www.WebGeno.me is www.DevDungeon.com project.
+A breadth first web crawler that stores HTTP headers in a MongoDB database with a web front end all written in Go. http://www.webgno.me is a https://www.devdungeon.com project.

 ## Website